sketchtheme/sketchtheme/README.md

-This is sketchtheme's space, an artist on his journey of becoming a developer.
+This is sketchtheme's space, an artist on his journey to becoming a developer.
 Here, you'll find my adventures in the world of coding, design, and creativity.

 ## About

 - Senior student at Inha University in Tashkent.
-- Artist | ✨ Software Developer
+- Artist | ✨ Software Developer & Network Engineer
 - Big Data and Cyber Security enthusiast.

 ## Languages

 - Python
-- C
 - PosgreSQL & MySQL
 - HTML
+- C

 ## Projects